 - Cider vinegar: You can use plain white vinegar, but I chose apple cider vinegar because of its flavor.
 Rice vinegar also is another great choice.

-- Spices: kosher salt, whole peppercorns, fennel seeds, coriander seeds.
+- Spices: Kosher salt, whole peppercorns, fennel seeds, coriander seeds.
 You can also use mustard seeds.
 For spicy pickles add chile pepper flakes or slip in a whole chile pepper in with the okra.

 - Fresh flavors: garlic cloves, dill and tarragon